Do you have a weekly planning routine? If not, or if you need some fresh inspiration, then this post is for you!

 - When do I sit down to plan?
 (Sunday afternoon)

-- What does my planning time actually consist of?
+- What does my weekly planning time actually consist of?
 (Keep reading…)

-So, I thought I would do a post sharing about my weekly planning routine in order to help give you some ideas on how you can organize your time better.
-I don’t think I have all the answers by any means, but I do want to try to help so here goes!
+So, I thought I would do a post sharing about my weekly planning routine in hopes of inspiring you toward a more intentional life.
+I don’t think I have all the answers by any means, nor do I think this is how everyone should do it, but I do want to try to help so here goes!

-I do nothing more than read through it most weeks.
-Sometimes, I might spend a little time reviewing some of the scriptures I’ve written down if I feel like my heart is really swerving from the mission I feel God has given, but mostly I just re-read my mission statement and remind myself of my character focus for the year.
+I do nothing more than read through it most weeks, but sometimes, I spend a little time reviewing some of the scriptures I’ve written down if I feel like my heart is really swerving from the mission I feel God has given.
+But mostly I just re-read my mission statement and look over my monthly focus page in my planner to see if there is anything I need to focus on this week to move my goals forward.

 If I see a task undone, I will evaluate whether this task needs to move forward to a new week, get taken off altogether, or added to a “someday/maybe” list.
 Depending on what I decide will determine what I do with the undone task.